mongodb/specifications/source/server-selection/server-selection.rst

 Changes
 =======

-2019-05-20: Added rule to not send read preferene to standalone servers

-2017-11-10: Added application-configurated server selector.

 2015-06-26: Updated single-threaded selection logic with "stale" and serverSelectionTryOnce.

 2015-08-10: Updated single-threaded selection logic to ensure a scan always